Amruta-Zargad/websiteContent/README.md

 <p align="center">
 <img width="565" alt="run" src="https://github.com/Amruta-Zargad/websiteContent/assets/149228649/fcab4f6f-e5f5-49f6-97fd-830566753a7e">
 </p>

+#### Step 9: Use TestNG or JUnit to run the test script
+Choose a testing framework like TestNG or JUnit to manage your test cases.
+These frameworks help in grouping, prioritizing, and running your tests.
+TestNG: TestNG is a testing framework inspired by JUnit and NUnit but introduces some new functionalities and is designed to be more flexible and easier to use.
+How to install and Add TestNG in Eclipse
+ 1: Navigate to Eclipse Marketplace

+ 2: Search for TestNG and click on install.

+Note: After the plugin is installed, restart the Eclipse IDE

+Install TestNG Plugin in Eclipse
+As the plugin is installed, you can see Options like Run All, Run | Debug in the editor itself, and clicking on Run above the TestNG Test will execute the test likewise Debug will allow debugging the test.

+After TestNG Plugin is Installed and Configured
+Adding a TestNG plugin within the Eclipse IDE helps in making the test execution easier by directly running the tests inside the Text Editor itself.
+Hence, it is recommended to configure the TestNG Plugin in Eclipse to run Unit Tests.

+Creating Sample Maven Project by adding TestNG dependency

+JUnit: JUnit is a widely used testing framework for Java.
+Selenium can be integrated with JUnit to perform testing.

 That's it!
 You've successfully installed Selenium with Java and are ready to start automating your web testing.
 Remember that Selenium is a powerful tool with a variety of functionalities, so you may need to explore its documentation and other resources to create more advanced test scenarios.